-How Much Water Does a New Lawn Need?
-Learn the Best Way to Water Grass Seed
+How Much Water Does A New Lawn Need?
+Tips For Watering New Grass

 Are you looking for ways to save water during the summer months?
 If yes, then this article is for you.
 We'll tell you exactly how much water grass seed requires and how often it should be watered.

 Water usage has become a major concern over the last decade.
 Many cities around the globe face drought conditions due to climate change or pollution.
 In addition, our reliance on electricity means we consume large amounts of energy yearly.
 This makes it important to conserve resources such as water, which will only get scarcer as time goes by.

 Keep the top two inches of soil moist by watering new grass twice daily (or more in dry conditions).
 The grass seeds need to be watered daily until they germinate.
 Once germinated, they can be watered regularly.
 Dig in to find out more about it.